jannislehmann/csgo-tools/README.md

 The auth service enables a user to sign in using his / her own Steam account.
 The generated token can be used with other services at a later point.

+### Faceit API client

+The API client consumes Faceit's API to get the latest matches and prepares these to be downloaded.

 ### ValveAPI client

 The API client consumes Valve's game history API and saves the game share codes in the database.